Surface Profile Explorer

 Rmax or Ry or Rymax or Rti This is similar to Rt.
 It finds the largest single peak-to-valley height in 5 adjoining samples.
 If the baseline of the data is flat then Rmax=Rt.
 However if the baseline slopes, Rt will be larger than Rmax because the highest peak will be made higher by the slope (and the lowest trough is made lower).
 You can try this out for yourself.
 Change the value of Slope in the Profile section, and you will see how Rmax is lower than Rt.

 Rms or Rq This is the Root Mean Square average.
-It’s not so popular for engineering measurements but is popular for those interested in the appearance of surfaces because optical properties can, in principle, be calculated directly from the Rms value.
+It’s not so popular for general surface measurements but it turns out to be crucial for contact mechanics calculations and is popular for those interested in the appearance of surfaces because optical properties can, in principle, be calculated directly from the Rms value.

 Rp This is the maximum deviation above the mean line.
 It is highly susceptible to rogue points.
 If the profile varies equally above and below the average then Rp will be approximately 0.5 of Rt as Rt measures peak-to-valley height and Rp measures peak-to-mean height.